vanilophp/framework/README.md

 #### 0.3

-The current development version is 0.3, scheduled to release on March 11, 2018.
+The current development version is 0.3, scheduled to release on May 16, 2018.

 Refer to the [Roadmap](https://vanilo.io/docs/master/roadmap) for more details.